canadalearningcode/llc-jsweb/docs/README.md

 ---
-title: JavaScript for the Web (Part 1): Instructor Notes
+title: "JavaScript for the Web (Part 1): Instructor Notes"
 ---

 ## Quick Links and Requirements